Lexus UX SUV - MPG, running costs & CO2

-The Lexus UX 250h uses the very latest hybrid technology that Toyota has to offer, having much in common with the latest Toyota Prius.
-Official WLTP figures span from 50.4 to 53.3mpg for the standard UX and 47mpg for the four-wheel drive version.
+Official WLTP figures span from 49.5 to 53.2mpg for the standard UX and 46.3 to 47mpg for the four-wheel drive version.
 We managed 50mpg in a test car, despite the big 18-inch alloy wheels included with the F-Sport trim level.

-Stick with two-wheel drive and the Lexus UX emits from 120g/km of CO2 with 17-inch wheels fitted and 126g/km with 18-inch alloys.
-Benefit-in-Kind (BiK) liability for company-car drivers spans from 27 to 28%.
+Stick with two-wheel drive and the Lexus UX emits from 120g/km of CO2 with 17-inch wheels fitted and 128g/km with 18-inch alloys.
+Benefit-in-Kind (BiK) liability for company-car drivers spans from 29 to 30%.
 Emitting around 135g/km, the four-wheel drive UX sits in a higher BiK band with either size wheels.

 The Association of British Insurers has placed the Lexus UX in insurance groups 22 to 26 out of 50, making the Lexus a little more expensive to insure than the cheaper but mechanically related Toyota C-HR hybrid, which occupies insurance group 14 in top-spec Excel form.
 Meanwhile, the most economical Mercedes GLA is in insurance group 21, while the BMW X1 starts in insurance group 26.